telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 17. Location

-Location is used as a HTTP response header in Orion.
+Location HTTP header is used in responses.
-Response  contains a Location header which holds the subscription ID: a 24 digit hexadecimal number used for updating and cancelling the subscription. we will use -v in request to get the Location header in the response.
+Response contains a Location header which holds the subscription ID: a 24 digit hexadecimal number used for updating and cancelling the subscription. we use `-v` in requests to get the Location header in the response.

     curl -v localhost:1026/v2/subscriptions -s -S -H 'Content-Type: application/json' -d @- <<EOF {